Arunachalam13/WebAPI_Concept/CRUDPractice/README.markdown

 - **Models/Book.cs**: Defines the `Book` class, which represents a book with properties like `Id`, `Title`, `Author`, and `YearPublished`.
 - **appsettings.json**: Stores configuration settings, such as the database connection string.

+## NuGet Packages
+This project uses the following NuGet packages to enable database operations and migrations:

+- **Microsoft.EntityFrameworkCore**: The core Entity Framework Core package, which provides the framework for working with databases using Object-Relational Mapping (ORM).
+It allows the API to map `Book` objects to database tables and perform CRUD operations.
+- **Microsoft.EntityFrameworkCore.SqlServer**: The SQL Server provider for Entity Framework Core, enabling the API to connect to and interact with a SQL Server database for storing and retrieving book data.
+- **Microsoft.EntityFrameworkCore.Tools**: Provides tools for database migrations, allowing you to create and update the database schema (e.g., creating the `Books` table) using commands like `dotnet ef migrations add` and `dotnet ef database update`.

 ## Book Model Explanation
 The `Book` class (located in `Models/Book.cs`) defines the structure of a book in the API.
 It’s a simple data model that represents a book with the following properties:
 - **Id**: An integer that uniquely identifies each book (e.g., 1, 2, 3).